-The computation of diluted earnings per unit for the years ended December 31, 2013, 2014 and 2015 excludes the effect of potential common units that would be issued upon the conversion of preferred units, profits interest units and the EPR unit as the effect of these units would be antidilutive and only convert upon completion of a Distribution Event.
+The computation of diluted earnings per unit for the years ended December 31, 2013, 2014 and 2015 excludes the effect of potential common units that would be issued upon the conversion of preferred units, profits interest units and the EPR unit.
+The effect of these units would be antidilutive due to the Company being in a net loss position and these units only convert upon completion of a Distribution Event.